slaily/marketingletter/site/index.md

 ## **Crafting your positioning statement**

 This is about how you position your product against others in your target market.
-A positioning statement typically consists of one or two sentences that highlight your product's primary appeal and its place in the market.

-**Start by writing a concise statement about your product**, often referred to as your “elevator pitch.”
+Write a concise statement about your product, often referred to as your elevator pitch.
 This pitch should clearly communicate the concept of your product in just two to three sentences, capturing its essence and what makes it interesting and compelling.
 Don’t stress about finding the perfect wording right away or trying to create the most clever tagline.
 Focusing too much on perfection will only lead to writer’s block.
 Remember, you’ll likely refine and tweak your statement multiple times before presenting it to actual prospective customers or partners.

 ## **Build a personal brand on a social platform**

 These days, people buy from people they relate to, trust, and like.
 As a one-person business owner, your personal brand is a powerful asset that can help you connect with your target audience, establish credibility, and drive business growth.
 One of the most effective ways to build your personal brand is by showing up and posting content online.
 Remember, building a personal brand takes time and consistency.
 So don't get discouraged if you're not seeing traction right away.
 Let your personality shine through in your online presence.
 It's much easier for people to relate to you if they feel like they're getting to know the real you.

 ## **Consistency beats hacks & trends**

-Start with the handful of channels that you *personally use and understand*.
+Start with the handful of channels that you personally use and understand.
 If you’re a Twitter person but rarely use Facebook and can’t comprehend the interest of Pinterest, then spend a few months trying to build a corporate Twitter presence and buy Twitter ads.
 So, stay with what you know, where you’re comfortable, and focus on doubling your business on that channel.
 Sometimes, getting outside your comfort zone is wrong.
 Spreading yourself thin is even more wrong.
 Don’t treat it like an assembly line you’re pushing content through in exchange for likes.
 Instead, treat it like you’re talking to a bunch of human beings you care about and who you genuinely want to help.

-As a huge bonus: you’ll be less worn out because you’re focused on just **one** social network and just **one** group of friends.
+As a huge bonus: you’ll be less worn out because you’re focused on just one social network and just one group of friends.
 It’s much less overwhelming that way.

 ## **Marketing Week**

 ![Marketing week cycle, invented by Jon Yongfook, Bannerbear](https://www.bannerbear.com/images/blog/5050.001.png "Image created by Jon Yongfook, Bannerbear")

-Think back to when you discovered John from Bannerbear and his innovative approach to balancing coding and marketing.
-Just like you, John is a technical founder who loves the building process more than marketing and promoting the product.
+Think back to when you discovered [John Yongfook](https://www.yongfook.com/) from [Bannerbear](https://www.bannerbear.com/) and his innovative approach to [balancing coding and marketing](https://www.bannerbear.com/blog/why-you-should-do-50-coding-and-50-marketing-as-a-solo-tech-founder/).
+Just like you, John is a technical person who loves the building process more than marketing and promoting the product.

-He divides his time into two-week cycles, and it's a nice routine to follow as a tech guy:
+He divides his time into two-week cycles, and it's a nice routine to follow as a programmer:

-**Week 1:** Focus solely on coding and building features for your SaaS product.
+**Week 1:** Focus solely on coding and building features for your product.

 **Week 2:** Transition to marketing—promote your work, share insights, and engage in any activity that relates to marketing.

-During marketing week, John suggests considering the following activities:
+During marketing week, John suggests considering the [following activities](https://www.bannerbear.com/blog/one-year-of-marketing-a-saas-from-10k-to-20k-mrr/):

 - Tweet something of interest to your target market.
 - Participate in forums where your customers are active.